Skip to content

 Privacy is the product.

-Crick is built so that we cannot betray your trust even if we wanted to.
-There is no database to leak, no account to compromise, no S3 bucket to misconfigure.
+Crick is built so that we couldn't betray your trust even if we wanted to.
+There is no database to leak, no account to compromise, and nothing of yours sitting on a server somewhere.

 What we promise